Hidden services: overview and preliminaries

 * Instantiate PK with Curve25519.

-* Instantiate H with SHA3-256.
+* Instantiate our hash H(d) function with SHA3-256.

-* Instantiate KDF with SHAKE-256.
+* Instantiate KDF with SHAKE256.

-* Instantiate MAC(key=k, message=m) with H(k_len | k | m),
+* Instantiate MAC(key=k, message=m) with SHA3_256(k_len | k | m),

 where k_len is htonll(len(k)).

-When we need a particular MAC key length below, we choose MAC_KEY_LEN=32 (256 bits).
+When we need a particular MAC key length below, we choose

 For legacy purposes, we specify compatibility with older versions of the Tor introduction point and rendezvous point protocols.
 These used RSA1024, DH1024, AES128, and SHA1, as discussed in rend-spec.txt.